Friiiis/saved-posts-organizer/README.md

 This extension loads your saved posts on reddit and lets you organize them in custom folders.

-I created this extension because I often save a lot of posts and I needed some way to organize them like I do with bookmarks.
+I created this extension because I often save a lot of posts and I needed a way to organize them like I do with bookmarks.

 ## Setup guide